Twitter's first TV ads tout advertising potential

-SAN FRANCISCO (Reuters) - Twitter Inc aired its first TV ads to tout its advertising potential on Sunday during a Nascar broadcast on Time Warner Inc’s TNT cable network.
+SAN FRANCISCO, June 11 (Reuters) - Twitter Inc aired its first TV ads to tout its advertising potential on Sunday during a Nascar broadcast on Time Warner Inc’s TNT cable network.

 The ads, produced as part of a partnership between Twitter and Nascar, come as the six-year old micro-blogging service seeks to establish itself as a serious social media business, despite heightened doubts about the sector in the wake of Facebook Inc’s bumpy IPO.